Edward Hopper Bio, Wiki, Age, Height, DOB(Famous Birthday), Family, Wife, Net Worth

 • Many people, most notably Alfred Hitchcock in the movies The Birds and Vertigo, have been inspired by Edward Hopper's spare, reflective paintings and representation of the contemporary American environment.

-Edward Hopper Height, Weight, Eye Color, Hair
+Edward Hopper Weight, Height in inches, Eye Color

 Height:(Approx.)